By James M. Enochs in the 1800s

 Later he was heard of in Colorado, where a charge of killing a black man was made against him but, he evaded interception by the authorities.
 His next field of operations was Wyoming where he murdered a German Trapper named Jake Cameron.
 [Editors note: other accounts indicate the trappers’ name was Jacob Schmerer.
 A criminal Warrant dated May of 1885 indicates Schmerer as well.]

 On reaching Wyoming, Booth engaged in trapping and made considerable money selling scalps of wolves on which a bounty was placed by the territory.
 His operations were in the same vicinity as that of Cameron.
 After a short time, the two formed a partnership, the German teaching Booth many secrets of catching wild animals.
 A report circulated that Cameron had mysteriously disappeared and his herd of horses gone.
 The disappearance followed closely the sale of some land that the German had occupied and he was known to have had several hundred dollars in his possession.
 This fact coupled with the general demeanor of Booth made Sheriff Canton suspicious of the man and he fancied that Booth had murdered the German.
 Canton sent a description of Booth to practically all officials of the States of the Northwest and for several months a search was made offering a reward of $500 for Booth’s arrest and conviction.
 Meantime, a Negro found the body of Cameron buried beneath a pile of brush and dirt in a recess of a canyon a few miles from Cameron’s cabin.
 His skull had been crushed with an ax and three bullet holes were found in his body.

 Booth was arrested in Miles City, Montana, having in his possession stolen horses and was being held on charges of horse stealing.
 The Sheriff did not know who he was.
-W C Smith, Deputy Sheriff, and stock inspector, happened to visit the jail, recognized Booth as the man we wanted, so had a picture taken of the suspect and forwarded it to Canton and staff.
+W C Smith, Deputy Sheriff, and stock inspector happened to visit the jail, recognized Booth as the man we wanted, so had a picture taken of the suspect and forwarded it to Canton and staff.
 Not a man of our staff knew Booth well enough to be sure so we quietly passed the picture to Old Burr, the Negro who found the German.
 He recognized Booth at once.

 We were sure of our man but how about extradition.
 Not a single scintilla of proof.
 We could not prove Booth had anything to do with the killing of Cameron but we wanted to give him a real sweating, hoping he might tell something.
 Put the situation to the Miles City boys and Billy Smith, the man who recognized Booth, offered to bring him to the Montana line near Parkman and give him a heave of strong arm on the Wyoming side to reach for him.
 That method of extradition is known in Sheriff parlance as “Rio Grand” extradition.
 I doubt if the boys knew in miles of where the state line was but it beat kidnapping and worked.